krisrowe/apigee-guides/edge-vs-x-hybrid.md

 - **Customizable Branding**: Customize the portal appearance and branding to match your organization's identity.
 - **Analytics Integration**: Track portal usage and developer engagement through integrated analytics.

 **FedRAMP Considerations**: The integrated portal is not within the FedRAMP authorization boundary.
-For FedRAMP-compliant environments, consider using the **[Apigee Drupal-based portal solution](https://cloud.google.com/apigee/docs/api-platform/publish/drupal/overview)**, which can be deployed within your authorized boundary and provides similar functionality with enhanced security controls.
+For FedRAMP-compliant environments, consider using the **[Apigee Drupal-based portal solution](https://cloud.google.com/apigee/docs/api-platform/publish/drupal/overview)** or explore other **[portal options](https://cloud.google.com/apigee/docs/api-platform/publish/intro-portals)**, which can be deployed within your authorized boundary and provides similar functionality with enhanced security controls.

 ### 3.9 New, Exclusive Policies